OpenUpSA/crime-stats-demystifed/README.md

 with more than 50% overlap with a municipality of interest: https://www.issafrica.org/crimehub/municipal/

-We asked ourselves whether the ISS calculations could be improved, and more importantly, whether we could design a way of estimating the number of crimes at a more granular level, e.g. a city or even suburb.
+We asked a question of whether the ISS calculations could be improved, and more importantly, whether we could design a way of estimating the number of crimes at a more granular level, e.g. a city or even suburb.
-As it turned out, inferring crime statistics at a desired level requires some brainstorming, bit of maths and coding, yet is far from impossible.
+As it turned out, inferring crime statistics at a desired level is very much possible with a bit of maths and some coding.

-How have we tackled the question?
-In brief, we took the geographical boundaries of the police districts, for which the crime data is available, and the Census boundaries with the population data, overlayed the two and created smaller intersecting regions, for which both crime and population can be estimated.
+How have we approached the question?
+In brief, we took the geographical boundaries of the police districts, for which the crime data is available, and the census boundaries with the population data, overlayed the two geo-files and created smaller intersecting regions, for which both crime and population can be estimated.
-Such intersecting areas with all the relevant information can then be aggregated to form larger area units and can be used to construct a Small Area with a particular location of interest, a neighborhood or a city.
+Such intersected areas containing the relevant information can then be aggregated to form larger area units and used to construct e.g. a Small Area or Suburb (subplace) with a particular location of interest or a city.
 The corresponding estimates are just the sums of the pieces of information we used in the process.
-Easy.
+Visually intuitive process.

 There are a few things to keep in mind when working with a mix of geo-spatial and numeric data:
 - Inherent in this approach is an assumption that the population data is evenly distributed across the census regions.
 What that in essence means is that whatever region included in the census we decide to look at, there is an equal probability of people living in any part of it.
 Obviously, the larger the region, the less accurate such an assumption becomes as large areas can contain uninhabited stretches of land (lake, highway).
 Therefore, we specifically used the lowest level geo-unit for which the population data is available